XelerT/hashtable/README.md

 ---|----|----|----|----|------
 1.112 | 1.100 | 1.114 | 1.116 | 1.114 | 1.111

-Inlining of this function don't have any countable effect.
+Inlining function don't have any countable effect.
 We have performance boost in 3%.
 Therefore we will optimise next function.

 <pre>
 +   60.23%    18.86%  hash-tables.out  hash-tables.out       [.] find_word_in_list